If you’re 30 to 39 years old and thinking about buying term life insurance, you’ve come to the right place!

 - Request an Annuity Payout – we’re all familiar with life insurance companies paying out big lump sums upon the passing of the insured.
 But did you know you can save 10-30% by asking the insurance company to pay out the benefit over a set period of years?
 For example, instead of a $1 million dollar lump sum, your beneficiary might get $50,000 per year for 20 years.
 So they still get the million, but since the company doesn’t have to come up with it up front, they give you substantial savings on your premiums.

-We can help also help you if have a health problem or a disability.
 Insurance companies rate people differently, so I know which ones are more lenient.
-Health issues vary considerably so your best approach if you’re not sure what to do is to give me a call so we can discuss your options.
+Health issues vary considerably so the best approach, if you’re not sure what to do, is to give me a call so we can discuss your options.